What are the requirements for a Wheaton Internship?

 You are expected to leave the building after your last class.

 Because I don’t see you daily in a classroom, you will be expected to communicate with me if issues arise.
-We will be using Canvas and it will be a primary form of communication between us.
+We will be using your MCPS gmail account and Canvas as it will be a primary form of communication between us.
 You are responsible for checking your MCPS Gmail and Canvas accounts.

 Disclaimer: Participation in extracurricular activities is difficult to do while participating in Internship.
 It takes a highly motivated student.
 Please make sure you will have the time to devote the minimum hourly requirement each week to your internship site in addition to other activities or obligations you may have.